Graffiti Art In The 21st Century: The Bronx, 1990’s Nairobi, New York Subway,The White House

 The ‘movies’ were short clips, not more than an hour, beamed by projector on white screen but preferably on shop walls.
 The sinema was timed perfectly: Starting just as evening gave way to night (just as one would serve desert) to wash down the boisterous preaching and signing that had just gone down.

-Not one to miss out on desert, I watched probably two hands counts of these ‘movies’ and got ‘saved’ less than a hand’s count as a bonus.
-In fact I would hunt down the ‘showings’ reading the bland blue ink only posters plastered on electricity poles; mentally noting the days and using gained experience to arrive at the right time- early enough to get a front row seat but late enough to skip the loud, emphatic preaching.
+Not one to miss out on desert, I watched probably two hands counts of these ‘movies’.
+In fact I would hunt down the ‘showings’.
+I would read every one of the bland blue ink only posters plastered on electricity poles.
+Mentally note the days and using gained experience, plan to arrive at the right time.
+The sweet spot was a brief window when one is early enough to get a front row seat, but late enough to skip the loud, emphatic preaching.

-I am talking about unapologetic liberal expression of the contents/matters of the soul in manner that with time – – after being weaned on apocalyptic tales- -I have come to rank only second to graffiti art.
-If these apocalyptic movies and graffiti art had a persona, it would be one that entices, enthralls and still impudently instill fear while at it.
+I am talking about unapologetic liberal expression of the contents/matters of the soul in manner that with time – after being weaned on apocalyptic tales – I have come to rank only second to graffiti art.
+If these apocalyptic movies and graffiti art had a persona, it would be one that entices, enthralls and still impudently instill fear.

 Cultural Roots Of Graffiti Art In America- aka- the New World

-Save for the forgotten indigenous tribes of the Americas, almost everyone else migrated there.
+Save for the forgotten indigenous tribes of the Americas, everyone emigrated there.
 Across the Atlantic, the gallant souls from across Europe moved in search opportunity.
-Some were on the run from persecution in their homelands: Religious, social, economic or otherwise.
+Some were on the run from persecution in their homelands: religious, social, economic or otherwise.

 These adventurous types migrated carrying their culture in their souls alongside their few belongings.
-On the contrary, as Ben Carson was recently flogged online for ill informed attempt at rewriting history, others moved to America against their own will: Sold by their tribes men or traded as bounty from inter tribe wars, to break both their backs and the land.
+On the contrary, others moved to America against their own will.
+Sold by their tribes men or traded as bounty from inter tribe wars.
+12 years a slave begins only to tell their story of breaking backs and the severing their umbilical cords.
 They too, carried their culture in their hearts, minds and souls.

-It therefore comes as a surprise when the cradle of modern graffiti art, late 20th century inner city New York, can be labeled as a-cultural.
-It beats logic how such a tag could suffice considering that the inner cities- Brooklyn and its sisters- represent a melting point of different peoples and cultures: Hispanics, Afro-American , Afro-Caribbeans, Caucasian and Asian.
+It’s a misnomer labeling the cradle of modern graffiti art, late 20th century inner city New York, a-cultural.
+It beats logic how such a tag could suffice considering that the inner cities – Brooklyn and its sisters – were a melting point of cultures: Hispanic, Afro-American , Afro-Caribbean, Caucasian and Asian.

 Though these peoples may be long plucked from their roots; their different cultures remain alive hidden in words used in everyday talk; in idioms subtly hidden in language; stories passed from one generation to the next and I believe, hard-wired in genetic material active and alive.

-This tapestry of cultures with a history full of oppression tempts one to imagine graffiti art as an every day Joe, just like you and me, battling the complexities of 21st century life, broken and seeking help at the shrink’s office while at it.
-We therefore shouldn’t be quick to judge and tag.
+This tapestry of cultures with a history full of oppression paints a picture of street art in my mind.
+I imagine a scene where graffiti art is an every day Joe.
+And just like you and me, it battles with the complexities of 21st century life.
+Broken, she has sought help at the shrink’s office.
+I chose therefore to be forgiving and desist from judging and tagging.

-Graffiti Art and Vandalisim: A Multi-personality Disorder Best Depicted by The Parable” Which One Came First, The Or Chicken or The Egg “
+Graffiti Art and vandalism: A Multi-personality Disorder Best Depicted by The Parable” Which One Came First, The Or Chicken or The Egg “

 This reaction to events around the artist that is biased towards expression of feelings rather than physical objects is what gives graffiti art a standing as a form of expressionism.
 True art is real and life mimics art.
 With graffiti art, these sayings could not be more apt.
 Graffiti art in all it’s glory however vile, was the face of inner city mid to late 20th century New York.